-Embracing All: Diversity, Equity & Inclusion at Spartanburg Day School
+Embracing All: Diversity, Equity, Inclusion & Belonging at Spartanburg Day School

 Spartanburg Day School is committed to being purposeful in cultivating a diverse, equitable and inclusive community where all individuals are accepted, respected and valued.